eip-home/eip-arch/draft-eip-arch.md

 the routers can implement "complex" functionalities and they can be controlled by a "network program" that is embedded in IPv6 packet headers.
 Another example is the INT (IN band Telemetry) solution for monitoring.
 These (and other) examples are further discussed in {{review}}.

 The EIP solution is aligned with this trend, which will ensure a future proof evolution of networking architectures.
-EIP supports a feature-rich and extensible IPv6 networking layer, in which complex dataplane functions can be executed by end-hosts, routers, virtual functions, servers in datacenters so that services can be implemented in the smartest and more efficient  way.
+EIP supports a feature-rich and extensible IPv6 networking layer, in which complex dataplane functions can be executed by end-hosts, routers, virtual functions, servers in datacenters so that services can be implemented in the smartest and most efficient way.

-The EIP solution foresees the introduction of an EIP header in the IPv6 packet header.
+The EIP solution introduces an EIP header in the IPv6 packet header.
 The proposed EIP header is extensible and it is meant to support a number of different use cases.
 In general, both end-hosts and transit routers can read and write the content of this header.
-Depending of the specific use-case, only specific nodes will be capable and interested in reading or writing the EIP header.
+Depending on the specific use case, only specific nodes will be capable and interested in reading or writing the EIP header.
 The use of the EIP header can be confined to a single domain or to a set of cooperating domains, so there is no need of a global, Internet-wide support of the new header for its introduction.
 Moreover, there can be usage scenarios in which legacy nodes can simply ignore the EIP header and provide transit to packets containing the EIP header.

-The EIP header could be carried in different ways inside the IPv6 Header: 1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header; 3) EIP as a new IOAM-Data-Field-Type within the IOAM framework (discussed in {{integration-eip-ioam}}).
+The EIP header could be carried in different ways inside the IPv6 header: 1) as an EIP Option in the Hop-by-Hop Extension Header; 2) as an EIP TLV in the Segment Routing Header; 3) within the IOAM framework through the Global Opaque Block (GOB) of the IOAM Pre-allocated Trace Option, as specified in {{id-gob-ioam}} and discussed in {{integration-eip-ioam}}.

 An important usage scenario considers the transport of user packets over a provider network.
 In this scenario, we consider the network portion from the provider ingress edge node to the provider egress edge node.
 The ingress edge node can encapsulate the user packet coming from an access network into an outer packet.
 The outer packet travels in the provider network until the egress edge node, which will decapsulate the inner packet and deliver it to the destination access network or to another transit network, depending on the specific topology and service.
 Assuming that the IPv6/SRv6 dataplane is used in the provider network, the ingress edge node will be the source of an outer IPv6 packet in which it is possible to add the EIP header.
 The outer IPv6 packet (containing the EIP header) will be processed inside the "limited domain" (see {{RFC8799}}) of the provider network, so that the operator can make sure that all the transit routers either are EIP aware or at least they can forward packets containing the EIP header.
 In this usage scenario, the EIP framework operates "edge-to-edge" and the end-user packets are "tunneled" over the EIP domain.